yjm12321/testGit/README.md

 # testGit
-Creating a new branch is quick and simple. haha
+Creating a new branch is quick and simple! haha